 The PAYE system is used by employers all across the UK.
 But what exactly is it?
 We break down the UK’s preferred tax collection system and how it works for employers, including all the steps you need to take to pay HMRC through PAYE.

-The Pay As You Earn system, otherwise referred to as PAYE, is the system that allows employers to deduct tax and National Insurance contributions (NICs) directly from their employees' earnings.
+The Pay As You Earn system, otherwise known as PAYE, is a system that allows employers to deduct tax and National Insurance contributions (NICs) directly from their employees' earnings.
 In other words, employees receive a net amount for their income and don’t have to pay any further tax (unless they receive additional income and therefore need to complete a self-assessment)

-The vast majority of UK employers use a PAYE payroll system to ensure that they can accurately work out how much income tax and NICs their employees owe.
-The deductible amount is then removed from employees' wages prior to being paid.
+Most UK employers use the PAYE payroll system to ensure that they can accurately work out how much income tax and NICs their employees owe.
+The deductible amount is then removed from employees' wages before being paid.

-The amount of each deduction is determined by a number of factors including an employee's tax code, their National Insurance category letter and their earnings.
-Pension contributions, any student loan repayments and child maintenance payments also affect how much you must deduct from an employee’s paycheck.
+The amount of each deduction depends on several factors, including an employee's tax code, their National Insurance category letter and their earnings.
+Pension contributions, student loan repayments and child maintenance payments also affect how much you must deduct from an employee’s paycheck.

 Do I need a PAYE system?